A fermionic superfluid state for many spinful species - II: Abstract

 \section{Abstract}

 In a previous report, we introduced a new fermionic variational wavefunction, suitable for interacting multi-species systems and sustaining superfluidity.
-This wavefunction contains a new quantum index of "ghostly" character, which does not appear in any observable quantity.
+This wavefunction contains a new quantum index.
 Here we introduce a spin triplet version of this wavefunction, with parallel spin pairs only.
-Moreover, we present numerical solutions for the spin singlet superconducting state previously introduced.
+We also present a single fermion species wavefunction, which may be relevant for the problem of the BCS to BEC transition.

 In a previous report \cite{gk}, to be referred to as (I), we introduced a new variational wavefunction, suitable for interacting multi-species systems and sustaining superfluidity.
 This a generalization of the Bardeen-Cooper-Schrieffer (BCS) wavefunction \cite{bcs} $|\Psi_{\text {BCS}}\rangle = \prod_{k} (u_{k} + v_{k} \; \cd_{k,\ua} \cd_{-k,\da})|0\rangle $.
 The creation/annihilation operators $\cd_{k,\si}/c_{k,\si}$ describe fermions with momentum $k$ and spin $\si$, and $|0\rangle $ is the vacuum state.